SonnyK33/obsidian/Tranches.md

  Dispersion
  - higher dispersion leads to wider equity tranches and tighter senior tranches as means worse credits widen and best credits tighten
- - one step closer oto JTD
+ - one step closer to JTD

 Correlation
 - spread of index only reflects spreads (risk) of constituents, not the correlation